rehearsal-js/rehearsal-js/README.md

         └── get-live-neighbor-count.js
 ```

 Some of these files import into each other.
-We want to infer the types of the outer most leaf first.
+We want to infer the types of the outermost leaf first.
 Have Rehearsal look at the graph of files, and determine the file migration order and ignore some files and directories and output the graph into a .json doc.

 ```
 yarn rehearsal graph --ignore 'vitest.*,docs/*' --output migration-graph.json